 The second type is based on the information you have on your leads.
 Depending on the amount of data you have, you can divide them into two subgroups:

 - Non-enriched leads are thin on information.
-Most often, they only have the name and email address or phone number (one contact method).
+Most often, they only have a name and an email address or a phone number (one contact method).

 - Enriched leads come with a set of additional information you can use for personalization and multi-channel marketing: secondary contact details, company name, location, job position, pain points, etc.

 This type helps define leads based on their qualification and stage in the sales funnel: